Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Experiments

 The result of different models on datasets are shown in Table \ref{overall}.
 First of all, we can find that considering from the data perspective instead of treating all items as uniformly positive can benefit the performance.
 However, SDIM achieves limited improvement compared to FullSAM.
 A possible reason is that SDIM samples according to the last item maybe too strict to capture the user's rich interests.
 Besides, FMLP-Rec achieves much better performance than traditional SRS probably due to its stronger ability to filter noise information.
-And we surprisingly find that RanSAM outperforms FullSAM, this suggests that sampling can be regarded as a method of data augmentation in some way since different samples of each user are generated in different iteration rounds, which lead to significant enhancement in generalization capability by increasing the diversity of the training sequence.
+And we surprisingly find that RanSAM outperforms FullSAM, this suggests that sampling can be regarded as a method of data augmentation in some way, which lead to significant enhancement in generalization capability by increasing the diversity of the training sequence.
 Unfortunately, RanSAM treats each interaction uniformly and may also drop lots of high-quality behaviors, making the improvement limited.
 Different from these baselines, the proposed AutoSAM adaptively explore the skew distribution of the raw input, and then enhance the sequntial recommender with informative samples.
 Consequently, our method performs best on all datasets, which gains an average improvement over the best baseline of \textbf{7.40\%}, \textbf{7.99\%} on Recall@10, NDCG@10, and \textbf{6.47\%}, \textbf{7.60\%} on Recall@20, NDCG@20 respectively.

-\subsection{Generality Analysis}
+\subsubsection{Generality Analysis}